 During more than six years as a Lead School Counselor, Lisa coordinated and delivered professional learning and developed resources for K-12, managed staff and special projects, conducted site visits, and implemented initiatives for systemic change.
 An Education Pioneer Visiting Fellow and a current Board Member of the Illinois School Counselor Association (ISCA), Lisa received the inaugural “Golden Child” Award for the Office of College and Career Success and was the ISCA School Counselor Advocate of the Year (2015).

-+ DANIELLE DUARTE (Director of Professional Development, Lead Professional Development Specialist)
++ WHITNEY TRIPLETT (Director of Professional Development, Lead Professional Development Specialist)